IlyaMudritskiy/Opal/README.md

 Updates are tied to usage of `/api/ProcessData` `POST` request.

-Updates are sent only to corresponding group which is formed by Line ID and Product ID (`G-TTL_M-588408`).
+Updates are sent only to corresponding group which is formed by Line ID (`G-LINE`).

 Buffer size defines how many Mean Features collections will be stored to plot the distribution on a distribution plot.
 Best results are achieved using size of `200`.